tiagojsag/playbook/guidelines/remote-work.md

 It's a good practice to use the active/away status on Slack to let others know when you are working.
 It's also a good practice to check in & out on the general channel to let people know when you start and finish your day (also nice to say Hello and Goodbye to peers).

-If you work regularly the same hours everyday, enable working hours in the Google Calendar to let people know what times you're working and when you're available for meetings.
+If you work regularly the same hours everyday, enable working hours in the Google Calendar under `Settings > General > Working hours` to let people know what times you're working and when you're available for meetings.
 This will warn people if they try to invite you to a meeting outside of these hours.

 ![image](https://user-images.githubusercontent.com/1506306/42953405-ad360e50-8b7a-11e8-8eb2-c9cea58c1dc3.png)